10 Ways to Prepare Your GSA Schedule for Government Fiscal Year 2026

 10. Forecast and Plan for the Future

-Lastly, engage in strategic planning for the upcoming fiscal year.
+Lastly, it's time to look forward to next year and the years that follow.
 Analyze your company’s strengths, weaknesses, opportunities, and threats, commonly known as SWOT.
 Develop a roadmap, set realistic goals, allocate resources efficiently, and remain adaptable to the evolving government contracting landscape.
+Where do you see your business growing?
+How do you see yourself getting there?
+If you want to make strategic moves such as going after larger contracts, or you want to go after more contract vehicles, you'll want to start your planning now.

 Are You Ready for the Next Year?